Can turning Google's background black save power? Hardly.

 - Ways to save energy that work

-This is an awesome list of things to do to conserve energy with data to back up each item.
+This is an awesome list of things to do to conserve energy (sorry, no easy shortcuts!)

 Blackle is a website that utilizes a customized Google search bar.
 The website asserts that it is exactly like Google except that it uses a black background instead of a light colored background.
 This first claim is questionable.